-For applications that require high availability, security and supports complex queries to search for relational data whose structure will not change over time, MySQL is the obvious choice for any application that will benefit from its pre-defined structure and pre-set schemas for data integrity.
+For applications that require high availability, security and support complex queries to search for relational data whose structure will not change over time, MySQL is the obvious choice for any application that will benefit from its pre-defined structure and pre-set schemas for data integrity.
 For example, an application that requires multi-row transactions – like an accounting system or systems that monitor inventory – or that run on legacy systems will thrive with the MySQL structure.

 The advantages of MySQL are:

 2. Data integrity and security built into the database instead of relying on the application rules

 3. The simplistic way of representing a data/business model